MasonWirtz/MasonWirtz.github.io/Publications.md

 * Pfenninger, S. E., <u>Wirtz, M. A.</u>, Zbinden, L., & Rossmanith, A. (under review).
 How variable is the Bilingual Advantage? *Language Learning*.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
-Capturing (a)synchrony and cause-and-effect relationships in the L2 proficiency–chunking association in later-life language learning. *Second Language Research*.
+Capturing (a)synchrony and cause-and-effect relationships in the L2 proficiency–chunking association in later-life language learning.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (revisions under review).
 A three-pronged approach to pinpointing a threshold: Using intensive longitudinal methods to identify continuity vs. cut-off points in L2 development across retirement age. *Language Learning*.